amitlevy/SpectralClustering/README.md

 python3.8.5 -m invoke run -k -n --[ no-] Random
 ```

-The program will generate multiple output files, including a visualization of the clustering using both the Spectral Clustering algorithm and the kmeans algorithm.
+The program will generate multiple output files, including a visualization of the clustering using both the Spectral Clustering algorithm and the K-means algorithm.